hashicorp/terraform-provider-rightscale/website/docs/d/cm_server.markdown

 # rightscale_server

-Use this data source to get the ID of an existing server for use in other resources.
+Use this data source to locate and extract info about an existing [server](http://reference.rightscale.com/api1.5/resources/ResourceServers.html) to pass to other rightscale resources.

 ## Example Usage 1: Basic configuration of a server data source